leo-project/leofs/releasenotes/leofs-0.14.md

 -----------------------------------

 * Improved
-    * Able to set the number of request per a process configurable
+    * Able to set the max number of requests allowed in a single keep-alive session

 * Bugs Fixed
     * Gateway